This article is reviewed regularly (on a bi-weekly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 After the Civil Aviation Minister Hardeep Singh Puri announced the resumption of international flights through bilateral air bubbles, the US, Germany, and France had approved flights from India to travel to their respective nations (more countries have been added to the list since then, as stated above).

 Air Asia, Lufthansa, and Air France are carrying passengers from Delhi, Mumbai, and Bengaluru to Paris and Frankfurt with Vistara airways joining the game from mid-August.
 A similar arrangement had also been finalized with the UK since the fifth phase of the VBM.
-British Airways and Air India had operated throughout October.
 Kolkata-London route now has direct flights operating.

-All in all, there are twenty-five countries now which have travel bubble arrangement with India currently (mentioned earlier).
+All in all, there are twenty-seven countries now which have travel bubble arrangement with India currently (mentioned earlier).